 His response was equally disturbing, ‘we’ve always done it that way’.

 Do you have a story about something being done that you know shouldn’t be done?

 A large oval mahogany board table with 10 senior managers comfortably seated around it in large leather chairs.

 At one end of the board table a huge screen drops down from the ceiling.

 At the same end as the screen and projector sits a laptop which each of the senior managers takes it in turn to use.

-At the end of each presentation the presenter asks if there are any questions and the only person who has some is the most senior person in the room who just so happens to be sitting opposite the presenter.
+At the end of each presentation the presenter asks if there are any questions.
+The only person who has some is the most senior person in the room.

 Do you have a story that sparks action?

 Despite their age our children often carry enormous wisdom and offer extremely valuable stories for us to share.
 One of my personal favourites was the catalyst for me immersing myself in presentation and public speaking skills many years ago.

 My son is all grown up now and working but I still remember his very first day at school.